 9. Venezuela has the most the most robust air defense in the region.
 The Comprehensive Aerospace Defense Command (Commando de Defense Aerospatial Integral/ CODAI) tasked with defending Venezuela’s airspace, is directly subordinated to the Operational Strategic Command of the Ministry of Defense.
-The mentionable assets operated by CODAI are three long-range S-300VM (SA-23 Gladiator) SAM systems used for area air defense (AAD) and several mid-range Buk M-2 for point air defense (PAD).
+The mentionable assets operated by CODAI are three long-range S-300VM (SA-23 Gladiator) SAM systems used for area air defense (AAD) and several mid-range Buk M-2 (SA-17 Grizzly) for point air defense (PAD).
 Most assets are deployed to provide overlapping and saturated coverage over key governmental and military sites in Caracas.

 Venezuela’s S-300VM (SA-23) via Defesanet

 11. Theoretically, a F-22A or F-35B can enter a S-300 denied airspace and strike the battery or guide external-launched standoff and loitering munition to the target.
-Such a penetration would require a massive electronic attack support from airborne platforms, such as the E/A-8 Growlers, and a small payload for the F-22/F-35.
+Such a penetration would require a terrain hugging flight path, massive electronic attack support from airborne platforms, such as the E/A-8 Growlers, and a small payload for the F-22/F-35.

-12. The VAF uses the highly-mobile self-propelled Buk M-2 (SA-17 Grizzly) SAM to counter air-breathing threats.
+12. The VAF uses the highly-mobile self-propelled Buk M-2/SA-17 SAM to counter air-breathing threats.
 As the SA-23’s long-range high-altitude coverage would push aircraft to fly low and use terrain to hide from radars, the Buk M-2 would have a greater opportunity to intercept missile attacks.
 Some analysts estimate that the SA-17 is performing better than the Pantsir S-1 (SA-20 Greyhound).

-13. The VAF also operates SA-2 and SA-3 SAMs.
+13. CODAI also operates SA-2 and SA-3 SAMs.
 However, NATO does not consider these systems as anti-access capabilities, given how inefficient they are in the face of current technology.
 On the other hand, CODAI is equipped with approximately 5,000 Russian-made Igla-S (SA-24) man-portable air defense missile systems (MANPADS).
 The shoulder-fired SAM is quickly deployable, difficult to track and poses a great threat to low altitude penetrations.

 This analysis is neither news nor a forecast, but a purely hypothetical assessment.